 You don't have to abandon all your favorite recipes to eat healthier.
-Several small modifications to your current recipes can often greatly lower the fat, saturated fat, cholesterol, and/or calories in your diet.
+Several small changes to your current recipes can often greatly lower the saturated fat and sodium in your diet.

 |1 cup shortening or lard||¾ cup canola or olive oil|

 |1 cup oil (baking)||¼ cup oil and ½ cup applesauce|